Unchain1014/Shreddr/README.md

    - After overwriting and renaming, the program permanently deletes the file.

 4. **Drag-and-Drop Interface**:
-   - The program provides a simple GUI where users can drag and drop files to shred them.
+   - The program provides a simple GUI where users can drag and drop one or multiple files to shred them.

 5. **Confirmation Prompt**:
-   - After successfully shredding a file, Shreddr displays a confirmation dialog to notify the user.
+   - Before shredding, Shreddr displays a Yes/No confirmation prompt listing all the files to be shredded.
+This prevents accidental shredding and allows users to review the files.

+6. **Summary Prompt**:
+   - After shredding, Shreddr displays a summary of all successfully shredded files and any files that failed to shred.

 ## Why Use Shreddr Instead of the Recycle Bin?